abdulghanitech/github-package-json-enhancer/README.md

 # github-package-json-enhancer
-A chrome extension for enhancing Github package.json viewing experience.
-Easily open npm packages as links.
+An extension for enhancing Github's package.json file viewing experience by making npm dependencies as direct hyper links to corresponding npm package page